portlandcodeschool/jsi/_drafts/testing/testing1.md

 Note that when you try this, you won't see any feedback from Node unless the assertion fails.
 You're telling Node that you expect these two things to be equal, and if they are, it sees no reason to say anything.
 If you like, you can imagine Node stoically nodding its head in agreement.

+###Testing with Node's Assert library

 `assert.equal` can do a lot for us, but it can't do everything.
-Have a look at some of the other methods available in Assert, and then write some tests for some of the other methods of Array. `push`, `length`, and `shift` are reasonable places to start.
+Have a look at some of the other methods available in Assert, and then write some tests for some of the other methods of Array. `push`, `length`, and `join` are reasonable places to start.
 Note that you'll want to test both the return values and the side effects--if the method changes the array, you'll want to test that it made the changes correctly and also that it returned the right value.

 ##The Mocha testing framework